Boberttt/binaryninja_mistral/README.md

 _Provides automated reverse engineering assistance through the use of local large language models (LLMs) on consumer hardware._

-# NOTE: THIS REPO ONLY HAS MINOR CHANGES SO THE README, BESIDES THIS, WILL REMAIN UNCHANGED
+# NOTE: THIS REPO ONLY HAS MINOR CHANGES SO THE README, BESIDES THIS SECTION, WILL REMAIN UNCHANGED
+All this does is it logs the summary of the current function via mistral:7b

 ## Description: